Technical FAQ for ConfTool

 • Disable the DNS test in ConfTool in the configuration file conftool.conf.php.

-Uploading files does not work.
-We just get an empty document or an error message
+Uploading files does not work, we just get an empty document or an error message

 • Have a look at the Apache error log.
 Very often the according hints can be found there.